ARM-software/acle/main/acle.md

   based on the arguments.
 * If a name is not recognized the compiler should ignore it[^fmv-note-ignore].

-[^fmv-note-ignore]: The intention is to support the usecase of newer code if compiled with an older compiler.
+[^fmv-note-ignore]: The intention is to support the use case of newer code if compiled with an older compiler.
 The compiler may provide diagnostic messages and could block the compilation (for instance, if the `-pedantic` flag is present).